 Create and manage job roles

-As an Adobe Workfront administrator or a user with administrative access to Job Roles, you can create job roles which can be assigned to users and delete default job roles that are not relevant to your organization.
+As an Adobe Workfront administrator or a user with administrative access to Job Roles, you can create job roles that can be assigned to users and delete default job roles that are not relevant to your organization.
 For information about administrative access in Workfront, see Grant users administrative access to certain areas.

 Access requirements